 The scheme educational programme is held on Wednesdays; the training year is divided into three terms beginning in September, January and April.

-ST1 and ST2 doctors have a full day session run approximately monthly, whereas ST3 doctors have half day sessions weekly.
+ST1 and ST2 doctors have a full day session run approximately monthly, whereas ST3 doctors have full-day sessions fortnightly.
 The full day sessions will start at 10am unless otherwise stated.

 We strongly encourage you to look at the planned educational programme in advance as we will place educational plans there which often have pre-reading or preparation to do before the session.
 Ensuring that this is done will make the session far more valuable for both you and your colleagues.

 All trainees are expected to attend the educational programme.
 If you are unable to attend because of holidays, study leave or sickness, then it is important you inform the administration team via phone on 01752 590668 or email.
 Non-attendance will be fed back to your clinical supervisors and will be treated as annual leave.